 It's been described as looking like rising dough, molten lava or a stone lung.
 Casa Milà (popularly known as La Pedrera, ‘the stone quarry’) is a daring example of Gaudí’s use of stone to create natural features.
 When La Pedrera, his last civil project, was first commissioned in 1906, the building was a laughing stock for its undulating façade, wrought-iron balconies and vast windows.
 But Gaudí’s innovative, self-supporting stone exterior has marked the house among today’s most stupendous architectural feats and won it a spot on UNESCO’s World Heritage Site list.

 The permanent collection of some 3,800 Picasso pieces has now been spread across five adjoining palaces, two of which are devoted to temporary exhibitions.
-The Picasso Museum presents a seamless presentation of Picasso's development from 1890 to 1904, from deft pre-adolescent portraits to sketchy landscapes to the intense innovations of his Blue Period.
+The Picasso Museum presents a seamless presentation of the artist's development from 1890 to 1904, from deft pre-adolescent portraits to sketchy landscapes to the intense innovations of his Blue Period.
 The exhibition then leaps to a gallery of mature Cubist paintings from 1917.
 Queues can be punishingly long, so visit at lunch or shortly before the last entry.
 You can also buy your tickets online and avoid the queues.

 This awe-inspiring concert hall was built as a love letter to the talents of the classical music world – but it’s as easy on the eyes as it is on the ears.
 Columns adorned with floral patterns and topped with the busts of Bach, Beethoven and Palestrina line the main façade, while inside it’s all stunning stained glass, natural motifs and singing sculptures (not literally).

 Stroll through this old castle like you’re Catalan royalty, and trot up to the battlements to survey your land (and soak up those views).
-Make sure to bring a picnic if you fancy eating in the grassy moat as the servants who have long departed once did – although there is a café in the Plaça de Armes if you get peckish and haven't prepared brought your blanket and basket.
+Make sure to bring a picnic if you fancy eating in the grassy moat as the servants who have long departed once did – although there is a café in the Plaça de Armes if you get peckish and haven't brought your blanket and basket.